ErpNetDocs/tech/advanced/web-sites/rate-limits.md

 ### GlobalConcurrentRequests

 `GlobalConcurrentRequests` is a rate limit that restricts the total number of concurrent API requests across all sessions.
 The default limit is set to 2, but it can be configured to allow up to the lesser of the number of processor cores or 4 concurrent requests.

-If this global limit is exceeded, new requests will receive an HTTP response of 429 - Too Many Requests until the number of active requests falls below the threshold.
+If the concurrency limit is reached, an internal queue with a size of 5 is used to hold additional requests.
+If the queue is full, all further requests will immediately return a 429 - Too Many Requests response.

 ## Configuring rate limits